-- (25) An applicant for a grant of administration without will annexed must - (a) swear or affirm that a diligent search for a will has been made in all places where the deceased usually kept his or her documents, and - (b) file, together with the documents referred to in subrule (20), a letter from the chief executive officer under the Vital Statistics Act showing the results of a search for a notice of a will filed by or on behalf of the deceased.
+- (25) An applicant for a grant of administration without will annexed must - (a) swear or affirm that a diligent search for a will has been made in all places where the deceased usually kept his or her documents, and - (b) file, together with the documents referred to in subrule (21), a certificate from the chief executive officer under the Vital Statistics Act showing the results of a search for a notice of a will filed by or on behalf of the deceased.

-Comment: The content of subrule (25) is carried forward from the present Rule 61(31).
+Comment: The content of subrule (25) is carried forward from the present Rule 21-5(36).
 The purpose of subrule (25) is to require an applicant for a grant of administration to carry out a diligent search for a will before applying for administration of the estate, including a search of the wills registry operated under the authority of Division 7, Part 4 of the WESA by the Chief Executive Officer under the Vital Statistics Act.
-The search result must be filed as part of the application material.
+The search result in the form of the certificate issued by the Chief Executive Officer must be filed as part of the application material.